garabavlad/awesomeview/README.md

 ## Usage

 The live version can be seen at [this link](https://awesome-view.000webhostapp.com/).
 Due to JawsDB restrictions, the external database could not be available for all users.
-However, you can use your local mysql server:
+However, you can use the live version with a copy of external db in your local mysql server:

 1. Import the external database by creating a new database and running the SQL code from [awesome_external](./dbs/awesome_external.sql) file.
 2. Set up the PDO connection from [connection.php](./wp-content/themes/envo-blog/external/connection.php), and put the credentials of your mysql server: